 a) shall include the "events" array with an array that contains a new entry per requested notification method with the "event" attribute set to "QOS_MONITORING", and notification related information as described in clause 4.2.2.23;

 b) when the "notifMethod" of the new entry is "EVENT_DETECTION", shall include a "qosMon" attribute with the QoS monitoring information for packet delay thresholds and/or a "qosMonDatRate" attribute with QoS monitoring information for data rate thresholds and/or the "congestMon" attribute for congestion thresholds as described in clause 4.2.2.23.

+NOTE: When the "congestMon" attribute is included, only the "EVENT_DETECTION" reporting frequency is applicable.

 c) shall include the new requested QoS monitoring parameter(s) to be measured (i.e. DL,/UL/round trip packet delay and/or if the feature "XRM_5G" is supported, congestion infomation, and/or, data rate information) within the "reqQosMonParams" attribute;